-(b) Applications for membership on the negotiated rulemaking committee must be received no later than February 6, 2019.
-After receipt and consideration of the comments and applications, the agency will establish a negotiated rulemaking committee no later than February 11, 2019.
-The members selected to serve on the committee must be able to adequately represent the interests of the persons that will be significantly affected by the proposed rule amendment.
+(b) Applications for membership on the negotiated rulemaking committee must be received no later than January 29, 2016.
+After receipt and consideration of the comments and applications, the agency will establish a negotiated rulemaking committee no later than February 19, 2016.
+The members selected to serve on the committee must be able to adequately represent the interests of the persons that will be significantly affected by the proposed rules.
 The committee members will be notified in writing of their selection and receive an information packet.

-(c) The negotiated rulemaking committee will convene its first meeting in February 15, 2019.
+(c) The negotiated rulemaking committee will convene its first meeting in March or April of 2016.
 Teleconferencing and e-mail correspondence will be utilized as much as possible.
-The committee will begin with an initial draft of the amendment at this meeting.
+The committee will begin with an initial draft of amendments to current Board of Public Education content standards and performance indicators for science at this meeting.

-(d) The committee will transmit a report to the agency specifying the areas in which the committee has reached consensus and the issues that remain unresolved.
+(d) If the negotiated rulemaking committee is successful in achieving a consensus on the proposed rules, the committee will transmit a report to the agency specifying the areas in which the committee has reached consensus and the issues that remain unresolved.

 (e) Thereafter the Superintendent of Public Instruction will develop recommendations and present them to the Board of Public Education for formal rulemaking.

-7. Any individual or entity interested in applying for or nominating another person for membership on the committee must submit the following information in writing to Linda Vrooman Peterson, email@example.com, Office of Public Instruction, P.O.
-Box 202501, Helena, Montana 59620, no later than February 6, 2019:
+7. Any individual or entity interested in applying for or nominating another person for membership on the committee must submit the following information in writing to Jael Prezeau, email@example.com, Office of Public Instruction, P.O.
+Box 202501, Helena, Montana 59620, no later than January 29, 2016:

-(a) the person's name or the nominee's name, address, and contact information including telephone or e-mail address where you can be contacted during the summer months and during the school year;
+(a) the person's name or the nominee's name, address, and contact information including telephone or e-mail address;

 (b) evidence that the person or nominee represents any of the specific criteria of interest groups listed above;